Each year brings new opportunities, as well as potential new challenges.

 - A competitive analysis

 We recently held an ‘all hands meeting’ here at MeisterLabs.
-During the meeting our Founders presented their vision for 2017, talking the team through their roadmap via the MindMeister presentation mode.
+During the meeting our Founders presented their vision for the next year, taking the team through their roadmap via the MindMeister presentation mode.

 2. Brainstorm Your Marketing Strategy

 Marketing campaigns and efforts need to be both strategic and timely.
-In order to get started with your marketing plan for 2017, begin by planning out what you’d like to cover, month by month or quarter by quarter, via a marketing team brainstorm.
+In order to get started with your annual marketing plan, begin by planning out what you’d like to cover, month by month or quarter by quarter, via a marketing team brainstorm.

 Generating ideas while mind mapping has been found to boost creativity by up to 23%.
 To help come up with the next big idea, spend your next marketing meeting collaborating on a marketing mind map.